Skip to main content

 Notice of Right to Opt Out of Sales of Personal Information and Processing/Sharing of Personal Information for Targeted Advertising Purposes

-Depending on your jurisdiction, you may also have the right to opt out of “sales” of your information and “sharing/processing of your information for targeted advertising.”
+Under the laws of some US states (which include California, Colorado, Connecticut, and Oregon), you may also have the right to opt out of “sales” of your information and “sharing”/processing of your information for “targeted advertising.”

-If you would like to opt out of the disclosure of your personal information for purposes that could be considered “sales” for those third parties' own commercial purposes, or “sharing” or processing for purposes of targeted advertising, please visit https://nationbuilder.com/cookie_declaration.
+If you would like to opt out of the disclosure of your personal information for purposes that could be considered “sales” or “sharing” or processing for purposes of targeted advertising and related analytics purposes, please visit https://nationbuilder.com/cookie_declaration.
 Note that you will need to opt out on each device you have used to access the Services.

 Notice to California Residents